A Sin to Err: Broadcast

 "A Sin to Err" was first aired in the United States on ABC on February 10, 2015.

 Home media

-The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon.com exclusive.
+The episode was released on Blu-ray and DVD along with the rest of the first season on September 18, 2015, as an Amazon exclusive.

 Reception

 Ratings

 In the United States the episode received a 1.4/4 percent share among adults between the ages of 18 and 49, meaning that it was seen by 1.4 percent of all households, and 4 percent of all of those watching television at the time of the broadcast.
 It was watched by 4.25 million viewers.